researchart/rose6icse/submissions/reusable/malavolta/STATUS.md

-This repository contains the replication package of the paper published at ICSE SEIP 2020 with the title *How do you Architect your Robots?
+This folder contains the replication package of the paper published at ICSE SEIP 2020 with the title *How do you Architect your Robots?
 State of the Practice and Guidelines for ROS-based Systems*.

 We are applying for the **Reusable** and **Available** Badges because this repository contains, among others, the following artifacts: